 By shopping around and comparing multiple offers, you can save lots of money.

 Additionally, keep an eye out for loan fees that could be assessed later and add to the cost of borrowing.
 For example, a prepayment penalty could cost you hundreds of dollars if you choose to repay a loan early.
-At Personify Financial, we don’t charge prepayment fees.
+Loans offered through the Personify Financial platform do not include prepayment fees.

 Before completing the formal application, determine which lender has provided the best offer for you.
 Consider rates and terms first, but also look at other factors, such as monthly payments and the lender’s reputation.